reda-arab/reda-arab.github.io/_posts/2021-05-22-gathering-ressources.md

   - Gathering of information
 ---

-Gathering information is important and critical.
-I sometimes struggle to find important information as it is often scattered in different websites (for example on blogs, newspapers articles, university websites, PDFs ,...).
-It will be useful to create structures to gather important data and ressources in simple and efficient ways in order to access to information easily and quickly.
-It could be very interesting if people who have an expertise in a field and who are in a position in which they know which ressources are important (e.g. experts, researchers) do it more often.
-The aim of this blog post is to try to apply this idea in practice for some fields.
+The aim of this blog post is to gather different ressource for some fields.

 I will update this post or create a serie of posts in the future to add/update the ressources.